 If the safety and wellbeing concern is about an approved carer who is also a Department employee, a Misconduct Investigation may need to be undertaken by ISU.

-The aim of the safety and wellbeing assessment for children in the care of the CEO is to:
+The aim of the CSI for children in the care of the CEO is to:

 The Department must make sure that the child does not remain in a situation of risk pending completion of the assessment.
 Where harm is alleged to have occurred between children living in the same house, the children may need to be placed separately.
 There may also be instances which involve removing the carer, or all the children in a family group home or residential care setting, rather than removing one child.